w3c/testtwf-website/docs/review-process.md

 Facilitator or someone that is overseeing the test repository.
 * The merged tests are considered Approved.

+## Labels

+Pull requests get automatically labelled in the Github repository.
+Check out the list of labels in Github [https://github.com/w3c/web-platform-tests/issues][issues] to see the open pull requests for a specific area.

+## Using Critic

+Critic is a tool to help review of the code in the pull requests and is complementary to the Github tools.
+If you're interested in being a reviewer for an area in the repository, make sure you create an account in critic, add your proper email address, and add filters to monitor specific directories.
+Your name will be automatically added to the list of reviewers after that and you'll get notify if something comes up

 [format]: ./test-format-guidelines.html
 [style]: ./test-style-guidelines.html
 [review-checklist]: ./review-checklist.html